 It’s about a 45 minute drive up into the highlands to Magic Galapagos, a quiet, funky, away-from-it all lodge.
 The property consists of six safari tents and four tree houses.
 Six more safari tents are under construction (when completed, the original six tents will be retired, keeping the property fairly intimate).
 The new safari tents will be en suite.
 The tree houses have a flush toilet and a sink with vanity.
 There are shared bathhouses that have flush toilets and hot showers.

-The tree houses at Magic Galapagos are totally unique, and
+The tree houses at Magic Galapagos are totally unique, and guests can gaze at the stars from their beds |

 The tree houses are simple, but wonderful.
 At night, you can gaze through your window at the millions of stars overhead – while listening to the sounds of giant tortoises moving through the grasses below.
 While their presence is seasonal and population fluctuates, visitors have a good chance of seeing them ambling through the property when they visit.